AdobeDocs/express-add-ons-docs/src/pages/guides/faq.md

 ### What are the supported file formats for imported content in Adobe Express?
   The supported file types for imported audio content are **aac, adts, ai, avi, crm, f4v, gif, jpeg, jpg, m1v, m2p, m2t, m2ts, m4a, m4v, mov, mp3, mp4, mpeg, mpg, msvideo, mts, png, psd, psdt, quicktime, ts, tts, wav, webm, webp, wmv, xm4a, xwav, 264, 3gp**.

+### Why do I receive a "No 'Access-Control-Allow-Origin' header is present on the requested resource" error?
+  This error message indicates that the server that the JavaScript code is making a request to did not include the proper CORS (Cross-Origin Resource Sharing) headers in its response.